How to Find Your Average eCommerce Order Value in Google Analytics

 That’s it!

-We hope this guide helped you to find the average eCommerce order value of your store.
+We hope this guide helped you to find the average order value of your eCommerce store.

-And don’t forget to follow us on Twitter and Facebook for more helpful Google Analytics tips.
+And don’t forget to follow us on Twitter, Facebook and YouTube for more helpful Google Analytics tips and tutorials.

 Want to Try MonsterInsights for Free?